 Old Port

-The old port on the St. Lawrence River now has kiosks, shopping, a spa and even a large Ferris wheel.
-Other than eating dinner nearby, we spent our time at the ropes course and watching fireworks.
+The old port on the St. Lawrence River now has kiosks, shopping, a spa, and even a giant Ferris wheel.
+Besides eating dinner nearby, we spent our time at the ropes course and watching fireworks.

 Voiles en Voiles